Last Update:- 16th June 2023

 Introduction.

-The E-M10 used a different shutter mechanism which helped.
-All new Olympus M43 cameras benefitted from these new and improved shutter units plus the new 0-second software fix.
+The E-M10 used a different shutter mechanism, which helped.
+All new Olympus M43 cameras benefited from these new and improved shutter units, plus the new 0-second software fix.

 E-M10 target customers